Axe manufacturing in Pennsylvania: Mill Hall, PA (1849–1890, 1891–1926) ‒ Robert Mann and Sons

 In fall of 1877, the factory was entirely destroyed by fire.
 Some production was replaced by agreement with a nearby works in Lamar, the Loveland Axe Co.
 Fire losses were partially covered by insurance and the factory was up and running again in May 1878.
 By 1879, three of Robert's sons had joined the business.
 Growth prompted the next move, construction of a second or Lower Plant devoted to double-bit axes (located in Mill Hall on Water St.).
 A site in Flemington (on Walnut Dr.) also was acquired, which was part of Ricker & Sons Iron Works.
-In 1881, Robert decided to retire, with management of the Lower Plant entrusted to son Thomas, while Joseph and Alfred operated the Upper Plant.
+In 1881, Robert decided to retire, with management of the Lower Plant entrusted to son Joseph, while Alfred and Thomas operated the Upper Plant.
 Both operations shared a common title, Robert Mann & Sons.
 The Upper Plant had a capacity of about 800 axes per day and employed 100 men; the Lower Plant made 400 axes per day and employed 65 men; and the Flemington works employed about 30 men, making 300 axes per day.
 In 1884, another son, William H., joined the business.
 Eventually, Alfred and William H. were given control of the Upper Plant.
 The Lower Plant was sold to Thomas with the youngest son, Robert Jr., as a partner.
 Joseph, however, withdrew for a time to try his hand at farming.
 All axes were to carry the brand of Robert Mann, Mill Hall.
 A flood in June 1889 destroyed portions of both plants, existing inventory, coal and other supplies.
 Shortly thereafter, the family decided to sell-out to the Axe Trust.
 Alfred and Thomas were made plant superintendents, with Joseph appointed as general superintendent.
 These arrangements did not survive and in 1892, Joseph was discharged from American Axe and Tool Co.
+Thomas also quit his position with AAT and put his energies to use in non-axe trades.
+Alfred would join a new operation, Mann Edge Tool, in Mill Hall.